fantastic001/blog/_posts/2017-12-24-functional-programming.markdown

 	squares = [x*x | x <- [1..10]]

-or you can add additionall condition, for instance squares divisible by 3:
+or you can add additional condition, for instance squares divisible by 3:

 	squares = [x*x | x <- [1..10], x*x `mod` 3 == 0]